 Available Services Available Services This lists all the available services.

-"Delete" button Use this to delete any Service you have added.
-Pre-defined Services can not be deleted.
-Add New Service Name Enter a descriptive name to identify this service. Туре Select the protocol (TCP, UDP, ICMP) used to the remote system or service.
+"Delete" button Use this to delete the selected Service from the list.
+Add New Service Name Enter a descriptive name to identify this service.
+Type Select the correct type for this Service.
 Start Port If the "Type" (above) is TCP, UDP, or TCP/UDP, enter the port number for this Service.
 If a port range is required, enter the beginning of the range here, and the end of the range in the "Finish Port" field.
-Finish Port For TCP and UDP Services, enter the end of the range of port numbers used by the service.
-If the service uses a single port number, enter it in both the "Start" and "Finish" fields.
+Finish Port If the "Type" (above) is TCP, UDP, or TCP/UDP, this field can be used to enter the end of range of port numbers.
+This can be left blank if not required.
 ICMP Type If the "Type" (above) is ICMP, enter the ICMP type here.
 Otherwise, this field should be left blank.